cs360f16/ContactManager-Example-C/README.md

 ### Workflow ###

+1. In this document `USER` means your GitHub username.
-1. Fork your group's ContactManger-Example-C-Group-NUMBER repository to your personal GitHub Account.
+2. Fork your group's ContactManger-Example-C-Group-NUMBER repository to your personal GitHub Account.
 2. Clone your personal copy of ContactManager-Example-C-Group-NUMBER to your local computer `git clone git@github.com:USER/ContactManager-Example-C-Group-NUMBER.git`  replacing USER and NUMBER.
   * Add the upstream:
   * `git remote add upstream git@github.com:cs360f16/ContactManager-Example-C-Group-NUMBER.git`